Leadership Within The Program

 Primary Practice Site: SSM Health Saint Louis University Hospital

-Roshani Desai completed medical school at the University of Missouri - Kansas City School of Medicine, and then ventured to the other side of the state to complete her residency and fellowship training here at Saint Louis University.
-She attends at SLUH on the Gastroenterology and Liver services.
+Dr. Roshani Desai completed medical school at the University of Missouri-Kansas City, and then ventured to the other side of the state to complete her residency and fellowship training here at Saint Louis University.
+She attends at SLU Hospital on the gastroenterology and liver services.

 Ghassan Kamel, M.D., F.C.C.P.